buffis/cv1k_research/U13_Research/README.md

 - Research and document the behavior of this IC.
 - Produce an open source EPM7032 bitstream with the same functions as the original flash, to make it possible to repair CV1000 boards with faulty U13 circuits.

-I managed to produce a bitstream which works as a replacement for the original IC, which can be find in the QuartusProject directory of this repo.
+I managed to produce a bitstream which works as a replacement for the original IC, which can be find in the QuartusProject directory of this repo (cv1k.pof).
 This should work fine for repairs.

 ![Probes](/U13_Research/pics/probes.jpg "Probes connected to CPLD")